helloturbine/turbine-docs/docs/administration/index.md

 1. The tenant currently active will be mentioned on the top right side of your screen (e.g., "Product Turbine").

+2. Select the round profile button.
-2. Hit the button, and from the dropdown menu that appears, select the tenant you wish to switch to.
+3. From the dropdown menu that appears, select the tenant you wish to switch to.